jembi/JeMPI/documentation/api.md

 ## POST /filterGids

-The following endpoint returns a paginated Golden Ids list a request body illustrated in the example bellow
+The following endpoint returns a paginated Golden Ids list a request body illustrated in the example below

 Note: this endpoint is similar to the `search/(goleden|patient)`